drsanches/photobooth/readme.md

 - Add userId fields for UserAuth and UserProfile
 - Support different login options (username/password and google both)
 - Initialize name and avatar from Google info
+- Fix: `Standard Commons Logging discovery in action with spring-jcl: please remove commons-logging.jar from classpath in order to avoid potential conflicts`

 ### Tests
 - Test sorting